nebo56/3-prime-fragment-sequencing/README.txt

 The script will read fasta file and remove random barcode and experimental barcode from fasta.
 Random barcode will be saved to a new fasta file.

- - xnts_per_nt.py
+ - number_of_reads_per_nt.py
-Script will add a crosslink number from BED to every nt in the genome.
+Script will add a number of reads from BED to each nucleotide position in the transcript.
 Results will be written into 2 files seperated by strand of the binding.

  - 3prime-fragment-plots-binning-filtering.R